rssys/snowcat/doc/artifact_evaluation.md

 - Use gsutil to download the data (recommended)

-  1. Please visit the website https://cloud.google.com/storage/docs/gsutil_install#linux to get gsutil installed in the machine.
+  1. Visit the website https://cloud.google.com/storage/docs/gsutil_install#linux to get gsutil installed.

   2. Set up a google credential (explained in the website as well).
 A google account is needed so that `gsutil` can access public data on the cloud.